gravyboat/bulkeats/content/Articles/brownrice.rst

 --------------------

 Once the rice is washed I like to add a small amount of olive oil to my rice.
-This doesn't have to be anything insane, a teaspoon or less (I don't even measure it any more since I'm so good at eye balling it) for 2 'cups' of rice and it keeps the rice from sticking to itself too much, it also makes the rice taste a little richer and smoother which I appreciate.
+This doesn't have to be anything outrageous, a teaspoon or less (I don't even measure it any more since I'm used at eye balling it) for 2 'cups' of rice and it keeps the rice from sticking to itself too much, it also makes the rice taste a little richer and smoother which I appreciate.
 Overall this is one of the most important additions to me for brown rice and I do it no matter what.